Audiveris/audiveris/docs/_pages/ui_tools/add_relation.md

 A missing relation can happen when the geometry rules are not matched, perhaps because the gap is a bit too wide between slur and note head.
-In that case, you have to either shift or resize the Inters accordingly or manually set the needed relation.
+In that case, we have to either shift or resize the Inters accordingly or manually set the needed relation.

 NOTA, regarding relation automatic search: